icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [poetry (murku)](https://github.com/murku/omz_poetry_plugin) - Adds aliases for frequently used [Poetry](https://poetry.eustace.io/) commands
 - [poetry (sudosabin)](https://github.com/sudosubin/zsh-poetry) - Enables poetry `$PATH` and autocompletions.
 - [popman](https://github.com/jdsee/popman) - Ever found yourself in the middle of composing a long command and needing to check a man page?
 Popman lets you instantly pop open a man page for any command you're typing and jump right back to where you left off, making your command-line experience smoother and more efficient.
-- [portal](https://github.com/anasouardini/portal/) - A very basic script for jumping to/from paths without having to do write the whole path, open multiple terminal sessions or do a file system search using [fzf](https://github.com/junegunn/fzf).深受启发 [Z](https://github.com/rupa/z).
+- [portal](https://github.com/anasouardini/portal/) - A very basic script for jumping to/from paths without having to do write the whole path, open multiple terminal sessions or do a file system search using [fzf](https://github.com/junegunn/fzf).
+Heavily inspired by [Z](https://github.com/rupa/z).
 - [posh-git-bash](https://github.com/lyze/posh-git-sh) - Adds `git` status in your prompt.
 - [ppsmon](https://github.com/mzpqnxow/ppsmon) - Reads `/sys/class/net/$interface/` to keep track of packet transmission rates.
 It stores the current rate to a file in the RAM backed filesystem where it can be easily accessed for display in a shell-prompt.
 Linux-only due to use of `/sys`.
 - [pr-cwd](https://github.com/zpm-zsh/pr-cwd) - Creates a global variable with current working directory.
 Plugin has integration with [jocelynmallon/zshmarks](https://github.com/jocelynmallon/zshmarks).